craigfrancis/php-is-literal-rfc/readme.md

 ## Thanks

 - **Dan Ackroyd**, DanAck, for starting the first implementation (which made this a reality), and followup on the version that uses functions instead of string concat.
-- **Joe Watkins**, krakjoe, for finding how to set the literal flag (tricky), and creating the implementation that supports string concat.
+- **Joe Watkins**, krakjoe, for finding how to set the literal flag, and creating the implementation that supports string concat.
 - **Máté Kocsis**, mate-kocsis, for setting up and doing the performance testing.
 - **Rowan Tommins**, IMSoP, for re-writing this RFC to focus on the key features, and putting it in context of how it can be used by libraries.
 - **Nikita Popov**, NikiC, for suggesting where the literal flag could be stored.
 Initially this was going to be the "GC_PROTECTED flag for strings", which allowed Dan to start the first implementation.
-- **Mark Randall**, MarkR, for alternative ideas, and noting that "interned strings in PHP have a flag", which started the conversation on how this could be implemented.
+- **Mark Randall**, MarkR, for suggestions, and noting that "interned strings in PHP have a flag", which started the conversation on how this could be implemented.
 - **Xinchen Hui**, who created the Taint Extension, allowing me to test the idea; and noting how Taint in PHP5 was complex, but "with PHP7's new zend_string, and string flags, the implementation will become easier" [source](https://news-web.php.net/php.internals/87396).